 We continually work on our company culture like it is a product we sell in the market, by listening to our employees like we listen to our clients.
-We leverage this feedback to drive continuous improvement and conduct quality control to ensure global consistency.
-Our primary culture-related goal metric is eNPS, the single most important barometer we use to measure employee engagement.
-In 2022, our eNPS was 65, and 75% of our employees who participated rated us 9 or 10 on a scale of 10.
+We leverage this feedback to drive continuous improvement of our employee experience globally.
+Our primary employee-related metric is eNPS, the barometer we use to measure employee engagement.
+In 2023, our eNPS was 59, and 69% of our employees who participated rated us 9 or 10 on a scale of 10.

-Our ability to maintain high eNPS scores enables us to drive real business impact.
-We believe it drives improved attendance as our teammates show up on time and excited to work.
-We believe happy employees deliver better results and higher retention.
-The voluntary attrition rate for employees who were employed by TaskUs for more than 180 days was 26.0% for the year ended December 31, 2022.
+We believe happy employees deliver better results, and our ability to maintain high eNPS scores enables us to drive real business impact, including improved attendance and higher retention.
+The voluntary attrition rate for employees who were employed by TaskUs for more than 180 days was 25.2% for the year ended December 31, 2023.